cantaro86/hpc-user-guide/appunti-HPC.md

 conda env list
 ```

-Currently, there are several system virtual environments (`base`, `sglang`, `pytorch-2.5.1`, and `ultralytics`).
-Do not use `base`.
+Currently, there are several system virtual environments (`base`, `pytorch-2.5.1`, and `ultralytics`).
+Do **not** use `base`.
 The `pytorch-2.5.1` environment contains the main packages needed to work with Python 3.12.
 The `ultralytics` environment uses Python 3.11.
 To add packages to an environment, contact the system administrators.

 Alternatively, you can create local environments using the command: